1010101012101/backend-demo/README.md

 #Getting Started
 Using vagrant will allow us to work with each other in the same environment, so that's what we will use.
+Getting Started is designed to help you get ready for hack night on the week of the 27th.
+This will be updated after hack night as a resource for future reference.

 ###Installation
-Download and install vagrant from vagrant [downloads](https://www.vagrantup.com/downloads.html) page
+Download and install vagrant from Vagrant [downloads](https://www.vagrantup.com/downloads.html) page
 ###Setup
-Create a folder and navigate to it (this will house your Vagrant file and another folder that your project will actually be in)
+Create a folder and navigate to it (this will house your Vagrantfile and another folder that your project will actually be in)

 Run the following command
 ```
 vagrant init ubuntu/trusty64
 ```
-This creates a Vagrantfile that vagrant uses to initialize a virtualbox vm from
+This creates a file called Vagrantfile that vagrant uses to initialize a virtualbox vm

 Open Vagrantfile in your favorite text editor